 I don’t like to argue definitions.
 It’s a waste of time.
-What really matters is the discussion around organizational challenges and potential solutions to complex business problems.
+The discussion around organizational challenges and potential solutions to complex business problems matters.
 My clients never come to me and say, “Hey Brito, how do you define social business?”
 And it’ll never happen that way either.

-Some organizational challenges that I have personally experienced first hand when I worked for the enterprise were situations where employees were using social media inappropriately or the lack of collaboration within the organization resulting in disjointed communities, content and community management practices.
+Some organizational challenges I experienced firsthand when I worked for the enterprise were when employees were misusing social media or the lack of collaboration within the organization resulting in disjointed communities, content, and community management practices.
 These are some of the challenges of enterprise social media.

 So as much as I dislike definitions, this is the appropriate place to insert one.

 What is social business?

 Social business is the blueprint for the transformation of an organization—bridging the external with the internal, resulting in a more connected way of doing business and shared value for all stakeholders.